scttnlsn/backbone.viewkit/README.md

 ### `render([transition])`

-Render the view port, optionally using the given transition.
+Render the view returned from `getView` in the view port, optionally using the given transition.

 ## Backbone.ViewKit.ViewSelector